bigjosh/Voyant-test-board/README.md

  ```

 Then open the `firmware.ino` file in the `software` section of this repo using the Arduino IDE, make any desired changes, and then click on the right-pointing arrow in the upper left corner of the IDE window.
 This will upload the new code to the Teensy board and run it.

+## Future directions

+### Faster SPI

+This board can easily support *much* faster SPI speeds.
+To change the speeds, edit the last param `spi_targets` structure init.
+Do note that this board can easily go so fast that my logic analyzer can not keep up (the whole transaction looks like a glitch), so work your way up slowly.

+### Async SPI

+It is possile to start a new SPI transaction while others are still running.
+To support this, we would need to add a tag to the SPI reponse so you could see which transfer completed.

+### IO inputs

+We could also read the digital IO pins with a new command.

+### Analog inputs

+Same as above.
+Decent ADC, 2 pins are already exposed on the aux header.